aerogear/aerogear-digger/jenkinsfiles/README.md

 ## Development

-Pipeline files can be modified for your own needs as long they would launch on the Kubernetes node (Docker slave).
+Pipeline files can be modified for your own needs as long as commands/plugins would launch on the Kubernetes node (Docker slave).

 Please follow general Jenkins pipelines documentation here: <https://jenkins.io/doc/book/pipeline/jenkinsfile/>